 4. Minimalist Bar

-Instead of hosting a fully-stocked, top-shelf open bar for your invitees, go minimal with beer and wine only.
+Instead of hosting a fully-stocked, top-shelf open bar for your invitees, only go minimal with beer and wine.
 It is more budget-friendly.
 If you’d like to incorporate your own signature drink, that will be great as well!

 5. Simple Serving Stations

 Elevate your buffet service by setting out modest, themed serving stations with one or two food choices.
 You can have a pasta station and a meat/fish station.
 You can creatively mix them both – and make them filling for your guests.

 If you don’t like buffets, consider decreasing labor costs for dinner prep, plating, and service by offering family-style meals.
 Family-style service means seated invitees serve themselves out of shared dishes placed on their tables – an immediate conversation starter and an opportunity for portion control.